aaAbdulkadir/DataPortfolio/README.md

 - SQL for analytics
 - Data warehouse creation (OLAP star schema on SQL)
 - BI reporting (Tableau, PowerBI)
-- Docker and Docker Compose
+- Postgres, MSSQL databases using Docker containers and their respective GUI i.e. PgAdmin and MSSMS
+- Scheduled Pipelines using Airflow
-- Apache Airflow and Spark
+- Data transformation using Spark
-- Terraform
+- Infrastructure as Code using Terraform